A Dead, Decomposing Whale Once Toured the United Kingdom

 A group of fishermen approached what they believed to be a capsized ship, only to discover that it was the carcass of the whale that got away, Williams writes, still “bristling with the Dundonians’ hardware.”
 They towed it to shore in the town of Stonehaven, in Aberdeenshire.
 “The local pubs made a lot of profit from visitors who wished to see the whale and have a pint afterward,” Sedakat says.
 Soon, John Struthers sped over to take a look.
 A surgeon, comparative anatomist, and Darwin devotee, Struthers had set out to open a zoology museum at the University of Aberdeen, stocked with specimens that would illustrate Darwin’s theories.

 Struthers measured the whale, but he wasn’t permitted to cart it back to his lab.
 The fate of the 45-foot, 29-ton cetacean was decided at auction, where a local oil merchant named John Woods—“Greasy Johnny”—paid £226 (about $34,000 today).
-It came to be known as the Tay Whale, for the body of water it had strayed into.
+It came to be known as the Tay Whale, for the body of water it into which it had strayed.
 Twenty horses hauled the carcass half a mile to Woods’s scrap yard, Williams writes.
 It took 26 hours.

 Almost immediately, Woods went into the souvenir business.
 He commissioned commemorative photographs of the whale, Williams writes, “whereby the dull surroundings of the yard were replaced by a scenic view of the Silvery Tay, with rail bridge and a sunset on imaginary hills.”
 And he began charging for views.
 On a single Sunday afternoon, 12,000 visitors paid to gawk.
 In a town of 200,000, some 50,000 turned out to see the whale.
 “Enthusiastic visitors even jumped on the whale’s back and did somersaults on it!”
 Sedakat says.